sjhoeksma/myfleetboatrobot/readme.md

 ## Building production

-The system has been setup that onchecking of the oce a new version is build and automaticly push to hub.docker.com.
+The system has been setup to build and automatically push to hub.docker.com.
 But for local build you can use

 ```
 docker build --tag 3pidev/myfleetrobot .